 for i = 1…n .

 Overfitting.
-When selecting the model for the logistic regression analysis, another important consideration is the model fit.
+When selecting the model for theanalysis, you should also consider the model fit.
 Adding independent variables to a logistic regression model will always increase the amount of variance explained in the log odds (typically expressed as R²).
-However, adding more and more variables to the model can result in overfitting, which reduces the generalizability of the model beyond the data on which the model is fit.
+However, adding more variables to the model can overfit it and reduce its generalizability beyond the data on which you fit the model.

 Reporting the R2.
 Numerous pseudo-R2 values have been developed for binary logistic regression.
 These should be interpreted with extreme caution as they have many computational issues which cause them to be artificially high or low.
 A better approach is to present any of the goodness of fit tests available; Hosmer-Lemeshow is a commonly used measure of goodness of fit based on the Chi-square test.